aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/styling-and-data-formatting/modify-an-existing-style/_index.md

 The modifications are automatically applied to the range the style was applied to.

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-ModifyExistingStyle-ModifyThroughSampleExcelFile-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ModifyExistingStyle-ModifyThroughSampleExcelFile-1.cs" >}}